skang06/CHANGENAMEminiproj3/README.md

 __[Next Generation Life Science Coalition](https://provost.jhu.edu/education/graduate-and-professional-education/cngls/):__ this library contains the different career outcomes for postdocs and doctorul students at Hopkins.
 [Career outcomes for postdocs](https://provost.jhu.edu/education/graduate-and-professional-education/cngls/postdoctoral-career-outcomes-tabular-format/) was used.

-- [Postdoc Career Outcomes](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/tabula-Postdoc-CareerOutcome-ADATables-083019-2.csv): Dataset containing original data source where the "teaching" and "non-science related" was gleaned from.
+- [Postdoc Career Outcomes Data Part 1](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/tabula-Postdoc-CareerOutcome-ADATables-083019-2.csv): Dataset containing original data source where the "teaching" and "non-science related" data was gleaned from.

-- [Postdoc Career Outcomes](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/tabula-Postdoc-CareerOutcome-ADATables-083019.csv): Dataset containing original data source where the "teaching" and "non-science related" was gleaned from.
+- [Postdoc Career Outcomes Data Part 2](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/tabula-Postdoc-CareerOutcome-ADATables-083019.csv): Dataset containing original data source where the "Academia," "for-profit," "goverment," "non-profit" was gleaned from.

-- Data was [cleaned](https://github.com/) to only include percentages.

 ## Data Analysis

+___How does the data group itself into separate clusters?___

-First, a cluster analysis was conducted with 3 anchors.
-As the aim is to minimize the sum of the minimum distances between the anchors and the individual data points,
+K-means clustering analysis was used in Excel.
+The cluster analysis was initally conducted with 3 anchors.
+As the aim is to minimize the sum of the minimum squared distances between the anchors and the individual data points, a cluster analysis with 4 nodes was also conducted.
+The cluster analysis with 4 nodes had a lower sum of the minimum squared distances.
+The 5-anchor cluster analysis also had a lower sum.
+Nonetheless, there was only 1 department in the 5th anchor, which indicated that 5 anchors was unnecessary.
+Thus, the 4-anchor cluster model was the best.

-__How does the data group itself into separate clusters?__
+Z-scores were calculated and then clustering was implemented by figuring out 4 nodes that minimized the sum of the minimum squared distances between the anchors and the individual data points.

 __Clusters and Their Characteristics__
 ![alt text](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/chart1.png)
 ![alt text](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/factors.png)

-_Cluster 1_
+1. _Cluster 1_:
+Above average going into non-profit.
+Slightly above average going into for- profit.
+Significantly below average percent of postdocs going into academia/teaching/non science related fields.
+Below average going into government.

 It is the only cluster that is above average percent of postdocs going into for- profit and the only cluster with above average percent going into non-profit institutions.
 Although they are both less than one standard deviation above the average for both.

 On the other hand, it has the lowest average percent of postdocs going into academia, government, and teaching.
 For academia and teaching, it is more than one standard deviation below average going into those paths.
-This is related data point, as those who go into academia often go into teaching as well.
+This is a related data point, as those who go into academia often go into teaching as well.

-_Cluster 2_
+2. _Cluster 2_:
+Above average going into teaching.
+Very slightly above average going into government.
+Significantly below average percent of postdocs going into academia/for- profit/ non science related fields.
+Below average going into non-profit

 It is the cluster with the most above average percent of postdocs going into teaching.
-Although they are both less than one standard deviation above the average for both.
+Although it is less than one standard deviation above the average.

 Interestingly, it is significantly below average percent of postdocs going into academia; it is almost one standard deviation lower.
 So, perhaps those going into teaching are not pursuing teaching positions in academia, unlike what one would normally expect.

 At almost one standard deviation below average going into for- profit institutions, cluster 2 is tied with Cluster 4 .

-_Cluster 3_
+3._Cluster 3_:
+Significantly above average going into academia.
+Above average going into government.
+Below average going into for- profit/ non-profit.
+Slighty below average going into teaching.
+Significantly below average going into non science related fields.

 It is the cluster with the most above average percent of postdocs going into academia.
 It is significantly above average percent of postdocs going into academia, at nearly one standard deviatioon above the mean.

 The percent of postdocs going into government is also above average at .65 standard deviations above.

-Below average going into for- profit.
+Below average going into for- profit/non-profit.

-Below average going into non-profit.

 Slighty below average going into teaching.

 _Significantly below average going into non science related fields; it is almost one standard deviation lower.
 This is same average as cluster 1 and 3._

-_Cluster 4_
+4._Cluster 4_:
+Significantly above average going into government.
+Slightly above average going into academia/teaching.
+Significantly below average going into for- profit/non science related fields.
+Below average going into non-profit.

 This cluster has the most above average percent of postdocs going into government.
 It is nearly 2 standard deviations above the average.
 There is also an above average percent of postdocs going into academia, although it is not nearly as many as cluster 3.

 Significantly below average going into for- profit.
 It is tied with Cluster 4 for most below average percent of post docs going into for-profit institutionos.